mlswg/mls-protocol/draft-ietf-mls-protocol.md

-When a participant A wants to establish a group with B and C, it first downloads InitKeys for B and C.  It then initializes a group state containing only itself and uses the InitKeys to compute GroupAdd messages to add B and C, in a sequence chosen by A.
+When a participant A wants to establish a group with B and C, it first downloads InitKeys for B and C.  It then initializes a group state containing only itself and uses the InitKeys to compute Add messages to add B and C, in a sequence chosen by A.
 These messages are broadcasted to the Group, and processed in sequence by B and C.  Messages received before a participant has joined the group are ignored.
-Only after A has received its GroupAdd messages back from the server does it update its state to reflect their addition.
+Only after A has received its Add messages back from the server does it update its state to reflect their addition.